symfony/symfony-docs/configuration/environment_variables.rst

             $container->setParameter('env(SECRETS_FILE)', '/opt/application/.secrets.yaml');
             $container->setParameter('database_password', '%env(key:database_password:yaml:file:SECRETS_FILE)%');

+    .. versionadded:: 4.3

+        The ``yaml`` processor was introduced in Symfony 4.3.

 ``env(resolve:FOO)``
     Replaces the string ``FOO`` by the value of a config parameter with the same name: